-An obvious red flag is the fact that the New Zealand government prohibits its citizens from watching the video and from reading the killer’s manifesto.
+Why does the New Zealand government prohibit its citizens from watching the video and from reading the killer’s manifesto?

-dictatorship government, watching the video is “objectionable” and everybody must be protected from freedom of choice and critical thinking.
+According to the government, watching the video is “objectionable” and, as such, everybody must be prohibited from watching it.